harrycresswell/harry/content/writing/22-04-22-menus-hugo/index.md

   weight = 3
 ```

-Increasing weight values by 1 works.
-But, I tend to avoid it.
-Otherwise you end up having to update the weight of every menu item, anytime you want to add a new item, somewhere in the middle of your menu.
+Increasing weight values by increments of 1 works.
+But, I tend to avoid doing this.
+That’s because anytime you want to add a new item somewhere in the middle of your menu, you usually end up having to update the weight of every menu item to accomodate the change.

 For this reason, my prefered method is using increments of 10.
 Doing so makes it much easier to add menu items later, anywhere in your menu.